2025 shipping networks show competitive landscape

 On both trades, a single alliance offers half of the direct port pairs, providing that alliance with a distinct product.

-In contrast, all four alliances offer 5-14 per cent of direct port pairs, putting substantial competitive pressure on those ports.
+In contrast, all alliances offer 5-14 per cent of direct port pairs, putting substantial competitive pressure on those ports.

 Recently, Sea-Intelligence found that capacity changes on the Asia-North Europe trade route have become highly volatile, with a significant increase in the variability of vessel capacity over the past decade.